 Final approval of proposals for funding is made by USFWS staff in conjunction with the Department.
 Matching funds of at least 35% of the project costs are required for SWG grants.
 Match funds in excess of the minimum requirement are desirable.
 Funding used to match these projects must be from a non-federal fund source.
 In-kind services may be counted as match as long as support funding is not from a federal source.

-To accomplish the SWAP's objectives, while maximizing available public funds, the Department awards grants and contracts to nonprofit organizations, local government agencies, colleges and universities, and state departments.
+To accomplish the SWAP's objectives, while maximizing available public funds, the Department may award grants and contracts to nonprofit organizations, local government agencies, colleges and universities, and state departments.
 The above organizations must have the specific capacity to deliver the objectives as demonstrated by past performance or expertise through a statement of qualifications and experience.
 Proposed projects involving the handling of animals or potential take of listed species will require the appropriate individuals or entities to demonstrate take authorization (possession of appropriate state and federal take permits).
 Compliance with any and all relevant state and federal laws is required.

 When funding is available, the Department will post PSNs, which describe the desired scope of work, the application process, deadlines, and the templates required to submit a grant proposal.
 Applicants are encouraged to develop proposals in consultation with Department staff identified in each PSN.
 In order to be considered for a grant award, proposal applications must be received by the due date stated in the PSN.
 CDFW Technical Committees review and rank the proposals before making recommendations to a CDFW selection panel.
 Once selected projects are approved by USFWS, CDFW prepares and issues the payable grant to successful applicants.
 Grants are awarded for up to a 3-year period.